Adderall – Chemically Similar to Meth but Doctors Argue it Has a Variety of Uses

 However, if one is to look at the chemical structures of methamphetamine and contrast it with d-amphetamine, there is barely any difference.
 In fact, they are so identical that explaining their apparently different effects seem impossible to do.
 Thus, a more recent study about these two substances has been conducted.

 The results were surprising.
 In contrast to what the media has been constantly portraying, methamphetamine and d-amphetamine have similar results.
 Both substances increased the subjects’ ability to focus and concentrate.
-When taken at the right dosages, subjects claim feeling less exhausted, coupled with an overall energized feeling.
-Additionally, both methamphetamine and d-amphetamine results in increased blood pressure and faster heart rates.
+When taken at the right dosages, subjects claim to feel less exhausted, coupled with an overall energized feeling.
+Additionally, both methamphetamine and d-amphetamine result in increased blood pressure and faster heart rates.